 The main goal of IR35 is to uncover what HMRC calls ‘disguised employees’.
 Self-employed contractors generally enjoy much more attractive tax reliefs than normal company employees.
 Because of this, HMRC has had trouble in the past with workers carrying out the duties of an employee under the guise of working through their own personal service company (PSC).

-HMRC say that many people appear to be leaving their desk on Friday afternoon as an employee, then return on Monday morning as a contractor; doing the same job for the same people while benefitting from self-employed tax reliefs.
+HMRC say that many people appear to be leaving their desk on Friday afternoon as an employee, then return on Monday morning as a contractor; doing the same job for the same people while benefiting from self-employed tax reliefs.

 To clamp down on this costly practice, HMRC introduced the ‘tests of employment’ through IR35 in 2000.
 If found to be working as a ‘disguised employee’, contractors could be made to pay all of the additional tax they had avoided – as well as some hefty penalty fines.